MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netpacket/ns-netpacket-_net_packet_fragment.md

 ## -struct-fields

+### -field LastFragmentOfFrame
+This bit field value specifies whether this is the last fragment in the current packet.
+If it is not set, use NET_PACKET_FRAGMENT_GET_NEXT to get the next fragment in the chain.

+### -field Reserved
+Reserved.
+Client drivers must not read or write to this value.

+### -field DUMMYUNIONNAME
+A union that contains the fragment's return context and the **Mapping** union for DMA information.

+### -field DUMMYUNIONNAME.DUMMYSTRUCTNAME
+A structure that contains the fragment's return context.

+### -field DUMMYUNIONNAME.DUMMYSTRUCTNAME.RxBufferReturnContext
+A pointer to a driver-allocated context space structure.
+This member is optional and is only used in the receive data path.

+For more information about receive path capabilities, see [NET_ADAPTER_RX_CAPABILITIES](../netadapter/ns-netadapter-_net_adapter_rx_capabilities.md).

-### -field Mapping
+### -field DUMMYUNIONNAME.Mapping
 A union that contains information for DMA.

-### -field Mapping.Mdl
+### -field DUMMYUNIONNAME.Mapping.Mdl
 For transmit queues, a pointer to an MDL to be used for scatter/gather DMA.

 For receive queues, this member is not used.

 Do not modify this value.

-### -field Mapping.DmaLogicalAddress
+### -field DUMMYUNIONNAME.Mapping.DmaLogicalAddress
 For receive queues, contains a mapped DMA address that can be used to program NIC hardware.

 For transmit queues, cast this value to an MDL pointer.

 Do not modify this value.

-### -field Mapping.AsInteger
-Reserved.
-Client drivers must not read or write to this value.

-### -field LastFragmentOfFrame
-This bit field value specifies whether this is the last fragment in the current packet.
-If it is not set, use NET_PACKET_FRAGMENT_GET_NEXT to get the next fragment in the chain.

-### -field LastPacketOfChain
-Reserved.
-Client drivers must not read or write to this value.

-### -field Reserved
-Reserved.
-Client drivers must not read or write to this value.

-### -field NextFragment_Reserved
+### -field DUMMYUNIONNAME.Mapping.AsInteger
 Reserved.
 Client drivers must not read or write to this value.